Yeshan-Wang/Advanced-NLP-G5-A2/README.md

 #### 2. Argument identification: train the SVM model with all extract features from the training data, and evaluate it on test data.
 The result is visible in evaluation_results.ipynb

-#### 3. Based on the prediction by the first classifier, extract instances that have been assigned an “ARG” label and save as corresponding conll files in the data directory:
+#### 3. Based on the prediction by the first classifier, extract instances that have been assigned a “valid argument” label and save as corresponding conll files in the data directory:
 - data/features and gold label for argument classification/train.conll
 - data/features and gold label for argument classification/test.conll